pillowlab/GLMspiketools/README.txt

 - fitting code relies on the matlab optimization toolbox function "fminunc".

-- An older release of this code (tagged 'v1' on github) had functionality that is no longer supported.
+- An older release of this code (now sitting in branch 'old_v1') had functionality that is no longer supported.
 Namely: cubic spline parametrization of the nonlinearity, and a smart "chunking" of the design matrix that was more memory efficient (albeit slightly slower).
 If memory issues are a problem, due to large stimulus or coupling from many neurons, we suggest checking out version v1.
-(In the shell: `git checkout tags/v1`).
+(In the shell: `git checkout old_v1`).
 Note release v1 requires mex for compiling several functions written in C.